20 February, 2024

 "If you’re not insured to ride a Harley in Australia, what makes you think you can do so overseas!?
 Travel insurance policies have different terms and exclusions, so it's important to pay attention to the detail, particularly when it comes to licences and the maximum engine sizes you’re permitted to ride."

-Most insurers do not require you to have a license if riding a low capacity engine less than 50cc, but let's face it, I'm not sure these lawnmowers still exist.
-Some insurers have maximum engine size limits that you’re only insured to ride - irrespective of what your license says.
+Most insurers do not require you to have a licence if riding a low capacity engine less than 50cc, but let's face it, I'm not sure these lawnmowers still exist.
+Some insurers have maximum engine size limits that you’re only insured to ride - irrespective of what your licence says.
 And then some cover you for whatever engine size you ride as long as you’re insured to do so in Australia.

 So, don't assume you can just jump on a bike and go.
 Check out our guide on travel Insurance while riding a motorcycle or scooter overseas.